Postclic unlimited subscription: promo at A$1.61 for 48h with a mandatory first month at A$87.71, then A$87.71 per month without commitment

 50037-0617 Boone United States

-Cancellation Department – The New Yorker
+Cancellation of The New Yorker contract

 Dear Sir or Madam,

-I hereby notify you of my decision to terminate contract number relating to the The New Yorker service.
-This notification constitutes a firm, clear and unequivocal intention to cancel the contract, effective at the earliest possible date or in accordance with the applicable contractual notice period.
+This notification constitutes a firm, clear and unequivocal intention to cancel the contract, effective at the earliest possible date or in accordance with the applicable contractual period.

-I kindly request that you take all necessary measures to:
+Please take all necessary measures to:

 – cease all billing from the effective date of cancellation;

-– confirm in writing the proper receipt of this request;
+– confirm in writing the proper processing of this request;

-– and, where applicable, send me the final statement or balance confirmation.
+– and, if applicable, send me the final statement or balance confirmation.

-This cancellation is sent to you by certified email.
-The sending, timestamping and integrity of the content are established, making it equivalent proof meeting the requirements of electronic evidence.
-You therefore have all the necessary elements to process this cancellation properly, in accordance with the applicable principles regarding written notification and contractual freedom.
+This cancellation is addressed to you by certified e-mail.
+The sending, timestamping and content integrity are established, making it a probative document meeting electronic proof requirements.
+You therefore have all the necessary elements to proceed with regular processing of this cancellation, in accordance with applicable principles regarding written notification and contractual freedom.

-In accordance with the Consumer Rights Act 2015 and data protection regulations, I also request that you:
+In accordance with personal data protection rules, I also request:

-– delete all my personal data not necessary for your legal or accounting obligations;
+– deletion of all my data not necessary for your legal or accounting obligations;

-– close any associated personal account;
+– closure of any associated personal account;

 I retain a complete copy of this notification as well as proof of sending.